vmthunder/virtman/README.md

 Background
 ============
-The Infrastructure as a Service (IaaS) cloud has become increasingly important due to its flexible, pay-as-you-go business model.
+The Infrastructure as a Service (IaaS) cloud has become increasingly important due to its flexible pay-as-you-go business model.
 Over the IaaS cloud, customers can rent computing and storage resources according to their actual service requirement, and thus they can save a great deal of cost without the need to